benjamindean/flutter_vibration/README.md

 ## iOS

 Supports vibration with duration and pattern on CoreHaptics devices.
 On older devices, the pattern is emulated with 500ms long vibrations.
-You can check whether the device has CoreHaptics support using [`hasCustomVibrationsSupport`](#hasCustomVibrationsSupport).
+You can check whether the current device has CoreHaptics support using [`hasCustomVibrationsSupport`](#hasCustomVibrationsSupport).